sharma289/Optimal-route-for-delivery/README.md

 # Find optimal route for delivery

-Objective: To design and create algorithm for finding the optimal routes for 10 delivery agents to deliver parcels from a store to 100 different locations.
+Objective: • To designed and created an algorithm to find the optimal routes for 10 delivery agents to deliver parcels from a store to 100 different locations using the K-Mean cluster algorithm.
+• Design a Python algorithm to assign delivery addresses according to optimal delivery distances.

 Approach: